joosthub/pytorch-nlp-tutorial-sf2017/docs/environment_setup.rst

 2c.
 Installing CUDA (optional)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+NOTE: CUDA is currently not supported out of the conda package control manager.
+Please refer to pytorch's github repository for compilation instructions.

 If you have a CUDA compatible GPU, it is worthwhile to take advantage of it as it can significantly speedup training and make your PyTorch experimentation more